 Severe weather often serves as a disastrous reminder of the need for strong, wind-resistant structures.
-In an average year, approximately 1,000 tornadoes occur across the country—75% of those recorded in the world.
-Most often, tornadoes occur in the central and southern Plains covering up to eight states—an area often referred to as “tornado alley.”
-But tornadoes can occur anywhere and have been recorded in nearly all states in every season.
+In an average year, approximately 1,000 tornadoes occur across the country—75 percent of those recorded in the world.
+Most often, tornadoes occur in the central and southern Plains, spanning up to eight states—an area often referred to as “tornado alley.”
+But, tornadoes can occur anywhere and have been recorded in nearly all states in every season.

 Over the years, building codes in areas at risk for earthquakes and hurricanes have been strengthened, while codes for wind events are often outdated or don’t exist.
 But whether or not building codes address high wind speeds, structures can be built to withstand them within reason.
-Insurance companies are starting to recommend building to higher wind resistance standards.
-Insurance companies have discovered that keeping roofs and roof decks in place during a wind events is a critical part of protecting buildings and people.
-Testing of roofs and their edge metal for resistance to high wind events has become top priority for some “at risk” insurance companies.
+Insurance companies are starting to recommend building to higher wind-resistance standards, because they have discovered that keeping roofs and roof decks in place during wind events is a critical part of protecting buildings and people.
+Testing of roofs and their edge metal for resistance to high wind events has become top priority for some “at-risk” insurance companies.

-Building owners can gather relevant data for exiting roofs based on the calculation of resistance to high wind events for roofs and their edge metal.
-Two commonly used tests are roof system uplift testing, a non-destructive test standard for most new and older roof systems, and the roof edge metal test, which is conducted to ensure roof and edge metal is secured to a standard based on a design wind pressure.
+Building owners can gather relevant data for existing roofs based on the calculation of resistance to high winds for roofs and their edge metal.
+Two commonly used tests are roof system uplift testing, a non-destructive test standard for most new and older roof systems, and the roof edge metal test, which is conducted to ensure roof and edge metal are secured to a standard based on a design wind pressure.

-Terracon recently assisted a client along the Gulf Coast to improve an existing building shell to withstand a category five hurricane wind force.
-Another client seeking to build a new headquarters building in tornado-prone north Texas chose to build beyond existing codes for a more wind-resistant structure.
+Terracon recently assisted a client along the Gulf Coast with improving an existing building shell to withstand a Category 5 hurricane wind force.
+Another client seeking to build a new headquarters building in tornado-prone North Texas chose to build beyond existing codes for a more wind-resistant structure.

 IS TORNADO ALLEY REAL?

-“Tornado alley” is not a scientific or technical term, but it’s commonly used in news media to refer to an area starting in central Texas and goes north through Oklahoma, central Kansas and Nebraska and eastern South Dakota, sometimes dog-legging east through Iowa, Missouri, Illinois and Indiana to western Ohio.
+“Tornado alley” is not a scientific or technical term, but it’s commonly used by news media to refer to an area in Central Texas extending north through Oklahoma, central Kansas and Nebraska, and eastern South Dakota; and may include Iowa, Missouri, Illinois, Indiana, and Ohio.

 Bruce Hall, RBEC, RRC, RWC, REWC, CDT is a senior building enclosure consultant in Terracon’s Dallas office.
 His extensive experience in building enclosure includes roles as a consultant, designer, contractor, investigator, testing laboratory consultant, and educator.